News items can also be found in the links below.

 RHS IT’S YOUR NEIGHBOURHOOD

-The ADAA have been awarded “Outstanding” in this years event which is something we can all feel very proud of.
+The ADAA were awarded “Outstanding” in this 2019’s event which is something we can all feel very proud of.

 We have had a number of items left in the bottom car park some of which, we will generously assume, have been left for others to use.
 In the future would all plot holders note that if you have any items you wish to donate bring them to the shop on a Sunday morning where an assessment can be made about it’s potential for sale.
 All monies raised goes to charity.
 Obvious rubbish should not be brought to the shop nor dumped in the bottom car park and action will be taken if you are seen to do so.
 See By-Laws 7.1